AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-9.md

 This viz shows some high contrast examples.
 Not the nicest design, but that's related to high contrast.

-Vis shows inside 'weather', occupancy, airvisual and some Light switching square cards with state, icon, history, segmented arc and card animations.
+Vis shows inside environment, occupancy, airvisual and some Light switching square cards with state, icon, history, segmented arc and card animations.

 ##:sak-sak-logo: Data sources
 - First row: Aqara temperature, humidity and pressure sensor using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)